Sign up to receive monthly tips, suggestions, insights, and more.

 Not only is embracing room for improvement in business vital, it opens a new mindset: that the pursuit of perfection should never hinder the pursuit of improvement.
 That is to say, knowing how overwhelming a task moving from current state to desired state is should not prevent moving from current state to 'new' state; a perpetual refinement that acknowledges that it is not perfect, but is better than yesterday.
 Applying this mindset to tackling the problems within business removes the need to get it right the first time, or the fear of failure.
 Instead, it frames it through the lens of reasonable and achievable progress.
 One step at a time, one refinement at a time, towards the goal of perfection, but never getting overwhelmed at not arriving at the destination, and enjoying the journey.
 And naturally, if there are too many processes that need attention and improvement, BMI is here to help ease your burden.

-July 2021 - If you can't stand the heat, do you have to get out of the kitchen?
+if you can't stand the heat, do you have to get out of the kitchen?

 A heat wave, at least in Canada, has resulted in some record temperatures and nearly unbelievable thermostat readings this past week.
 With temperatures surpassing 40°C (that's 104°F for the American readers) and even getting as hot as 46° (114°F) where some of BMI's staff is, it is understandably difficult to focus on work.
 The allures of the pool, beach, lake, or any other such means by which people are trying to beat the heat are made even worse than in years past by the fact that local restrictions are finally being relaxed, and the population wants to capitalize on it.
 Such a combination of factors ultimately poses the question: are you in a position to be able to enjoy the weather?